pwhitetj/probtheory/README.md

 where CC is the chapter number.

 Style guide: use section and subsection as appropriate.
 Also use theorem, proof and example environments.
 Then submit a pull request to github for me to merge in your work.
 Thanks!!

+If you want to \usepackage, please add it to "mystyle.sty"